 - Photo quantity: how many photos have been uploaded by you and your customers to your Google listing

-More engagement on your clients’ Google My Business listing means more awareness, traffic, and conversions.
+More engagement on your clients’ Google Business Profile listing means more awareness, traffic, and conversions.
 It’s important to monitor and ensure these metrics are increasing over time.

 Your listing score shows where a business stands in terms of accurate listings compared to others in your clients’ industry.
 Your clients can also see the progression of their listing score over time - where they started compared to where they are now.
 The goal is to increase your score as much as you can and then maintain that score over time.

 Your clients can also see their listing score changes over time in the graph below the card.
 The card below that shows your clients’ listing accuracy and what directories or publishers they are listed on.
 Each publisher shows if there are any errors, indicated in yellow.
 If everything is correct, the color is green.

 This section is an overview of a business’s online reputation and how your product has assisted them.
 Included in this section are:

-- Average Star Rating: Across all reviews collected, and the change in rating would be compared to the same time period previously.
+- Average Star Rating: Across all reviews collected, the change in rating would be compared to the same time period previously.